 - Begin Online Registration

-Freshmen and new transfer students also are required to provide a State of Illinois Dental Examination Form, completed by the student's dentist.
+Freshmen and new transfer students also are required to provide a State of Illinois Dental Examination Form, completed by the student's dentist, by May 15, 2021.
 This must be dated on or after November 15, 2019.

 Out-of-state transfer students additionally are required to submit a State of Illinois Eye Examination Report, completed by an Illinois physician.
-Incoming freshmen are recommended to submit the State of Illinois Eye Examination Report.
+Incoming freshmen are encouraged to submit the State of Illinois Eye Examination Report.

 All required medical forms are available by clicking below on a link for the Nurse's Office.
 Forms also are available for students who require medication at school, or for those who have a chronic medical condition that requires an emergency action plan.
 Parents/guardians who wish to submit a Certificate of Religious Exemption Form must have that form completed by a doctor and submit that form to the school.